-• Active Active: Where either one of the active nodes can process SIP requests.
-This mode is similar to the virtual IP solution; however, an external load balancer maintains the virtual IP address that forwards information to the active nodes in the cluster.
-The load balancer can apply proprietary load-balancing rules when it forwards the requests.
+This mode is similar to the active-standby virtual IP solution; however, the external load balancer maintains the virtual IP address that forwards information to the active nodes in the cluster.
+The external load balancer can apply proprietary load-balancing rules when it forwards the requests.

-The virtual IP address for the active active HA-pair is configured by using the cluster.virtual-ip parameter in the Resource Manager Application.
+The virtual IP address for the active- active HA-pair is configured by using the cluster.virtual-ip parameter in the Resource Manager Application.
 The Resource Manager advertises the virtual IP address in the Record-Route and Via headers so that SIP Server or the Media Control Platform can send mid-call requests and responses to the load balancer.